ssmirr/appdev-chapters/continuous-delivery.md

 Adding the `-r production` or `-r staging` flag to every `heroku ...` command is a pain, but I'll show you some shortcuts soon.

+I now have two applications:

+ - `production` is for customers, and will be reachable at (for example) `www.my-app-name.com`.
+ - `staging` is for testing or demonstration purposes (different teams use `staging` differently), and will be reachable at (for example) `staging.my-app-name.com`.

 ## Create pipeline

 Now that we have our two apps up and running, let's create a Heroku Pipeline for them.

 Head over to your Heroku dashboard and, first, confirm that your two new apps appear in the list there.
 Create a new pipeline from the dropdown in the top-right:

 ![](/assets/continuous-delivery-1-create-pipeline.png)